awslabs/amazon-timestream-connector-prometheus/README.md

 ### Inaccurate Prometheus Metrics

 Prometheus tracks all time series successfully sent to the remote write storage and all rejected Prometheus time series.
 Since the Prometheus Connector does not ingest Prometheus time series with non-finite float sample values or time series with long metric names exceeding the supported length limit, the Prometheus' metrics for successful time series are inaccurate.
-To find out the number of ignored Prometheus time series and the total number of Prometheus time series received, check the metrics at `<web.listen-address><web.telemtry-path>`, for instance, `http://localhost:9201/metrics`.
+To find out the number of ignored Prometheus time series and the total number of Prometheus time series received, check the metrics at `<web.listen-address><web.telemetry-path>`, for instance, `http://localhost:9201/metrics`.

 # License